The goal of the Residential Rental Inspection Program is to ensure that rental housing units are in compliance with the El Cerrito Municipal Code.

 What constitutes a rental unit?

 A rental unit includes a dwelling unit in an apartment complex, an in-law unit, a duplex, or a single-family home, which is rented or occupied by any person other than the legal owner of the property for any portion of a year, regardless of whether any compensation is received.
-Note: All property owners with rental units are required to obtain a City of El Cerrito business license.
+Note: All property owners with rental units are required to obtain a City of El Cerrito business license and sign up for the City Rent Registry.

 All residential rental units are subject to the code except: